-I'm not sure what it's like elsewhere in the world, but in my tiny corner of Manchester, if you try something and then change it, people often see that as a sign of failure rather than what it actually is – which is you having the guts to try something out and the wisdom to know when to change it.
+I'm not sure what it's like elsewhere in the world.
+Still, in my tiny corner of Manchester, if you try something and then change it, people often see that as a sign of failure rather than what it actually is – which is you having the guts to try something out and the wisdom to know when to change it.

 "Start something and keep doing it," says Anthony Burrill, much-loved graphic artist, print-maker and designer.
 "If something hasn't worked out after three months, don't give up.
 Keep going.
 Success doesn't come overnight.
 Equally, if something isn't working, don't be afraid to change direction.
 Whatever you do, never stop putting your work out there and always make an effort to meet new people."